Best gaming phones 2025

 -

-If you're looking for strong performance on a budget, the OnePlus 12R should be on your short list.
-This phone is powered by Snapdragon 8 Gen 2 SoC we saw in 2023's flagships, and it still has plenty of power for all of the latest games.
-The 256GB model with 16GB of RAM is the one to get if you're using this for gaming.
+If you're looking for strong performance on a budget, the OnePlus 13R should be on your short list.
+This phone is powered by Snapdragon 8 Gen 3 SoC we saw in 2024's flagships, and it still has plenty of power for all of the latest games.

-While the 6.78-inch AMOLED panel supports 120Hz, games are limited to 60fps.
-Even so, this is a vibrant and responsive panel that's great for general multitasking as well as gaming.
-It ships with Android 14, so you've got support for the latest software features, with three OS updates planned, so you can keep using this phone for years without being out of date.
+The 6.78-inch AMOLED panel supports 120Hz refresh rate, along with Gorilla Glass 7i.
+This is a vibrant and responsive panel that's great for general multitasking as well as gaming.
+It ships with Oxygen OS 15 based on Android 15, so you've got support for the latest software features, with four OS updates planned.
+This means you can keep using this phone for years without being out of date.

 Best large screen